ilho-tiger/pollen-count-poller/README.md

 ## Scheduled trigger

-This repo has a scheduled trigger implemented with [Github Actions][actions] which is schduled to send the Slack message everyday 8:30am EDT (or 12:30pm UTC).
+This repo has a scheduled trigger implemented with [Github Actions][actions] which is schduled to send the Slack message everyday 8:30am EDT and 9:30am EDT  (or 12:30pm and 1:30pm UTC).
 The [Atlanta Allergy & Asthma] website usually updated for the day before 8:30am EDT, this should send the updated value for the day.

+_(in the week of April 13, the website had not been updated by 8:30am.
+To mitigate this, 9:30am schedule has added)_

 ```yaml
 on: